sebbacon/respire/views/spirometry/index.md

 ## Paediatric spirometry

-These courses are currently only available as an e-learning course
+This course is currently only available as an e-learning course

 | Course                                | Price          |
 |---------------------------------------|----------------|